Simple Piped Crudites

 Bring a large pot of water to a boil.
 Add salt.
 Snip the tips off each pea pod, and place in boiling water.
 Blanch for 15 seconds.
 Drain, and immediately rinse under cold water.

 Slice radishes into 1/8-inch-thick rounds; set aside.
 Working with a channel knife, cut about six parallel, evenly spaced grooves down the length of the cucumber.
 Slice cucumber crosswise into 1/4-inch-thick rounds; set aside.
+Using the channel knife, slice about 8 parallel evenly spaced grooves down length of daikon.
+Slice into 1/4-inch rounds and set aside.

+Slice the carrots in half lengthwise and set aside.
 Just before piping, separate endive, and trim ends.

 Arrange vegetables on large platters.
 Spoon the cream cheese into a pastry bag fitted with a pastry tip or a freezer bag with the corner snipped off.
 Pipe cream cheese onto each vegetable.
 Garnish with chives and mint leaves.